shashankms9/Cloud-Native-Application-Protection-Platform-CNAPP/module-2-defender-for-containers.md

 ### Exercise 1: Install Docker Desktop

-First you need to install Docker Desktop so that we can oush a vulnerable image to our existing Azure Container registry registy.
+First you need to install Docker Desktop so that we can oush a vulnerable image to our existing Azure Container registry.

 1. Navigate to the below URL to download the Docker and click on **Download Docker Desktop for Windows**.